Terms & Conditions

 General Data Protection Regulation (GDPR)

-Netigate is the leading European provider of cloud-based services for online surveys.
+Netigate is one of the leading European providers of cloud-based services for online surveys.
 We help organisations gain valuable insights, make better business decisions and improve processes.

 While doing so, we will maintain the value of privacy and preserve the ability for you to control how your data is collected and stored in accordance with the General Data Protection Regulation.